 If you are looking for a hotel in Porto, we were guests of the Porto Grande Hotel and we really enjoyed our stay there.
 It is a beautiful, historic hotel that is conveniently located in the center of the Old Town area.

 Day 6 Drive from Porto to the Algarve

 After a delicious breakfast at the Porto Grande Hotel, we headed south to the Algarve.
-The total drive time was 6 hours and we wanted to make sure we made it in time to catch the sunset on the beach.
+The total drive time was six hours and we wanted to make sure we made it in time to catch the sunset on the beach.
 We stopped in Fatima, a fascinating town that has become a pilgrimage site thanks to three children who saw a vision of the Virgin Mary.

 There is a lot to see in Fatima, so you probably want to allocate a few hours.
 There are two basilicas and a shrine, built at the site of the Marian apparitions.
-You can also visit the houses the three children lived in.
+You can also visit the houses the three children had lived.
 When we were there, they were getting ready for a visit from the Pope to mark the 100th anniversary of the children’s visions.
 Whether you are religious or not, watching the pilgrims making their way to the main basilica on their knees in prayer is a humbling sight.

 Day 7 The Algarve

 On Day 7, we did a mini Algarve road trip so that we could visit a few of the little fishing towns and beaches.
 We were staying in Albufeira, so started the day by driving in the Algarve to Sagres, which is the most western point in Europe.
 After taking in the view, we went to Salema, another small town in the Algarve, walked on the beach and had a nice lunch.
 After lunch, it was time to head to Lagos for our boat trip to see the Algarve caves.
 Then we walked around Lagos for a little bit and headed back towards our hotel.